Compound exercises and movements in a workout have many benefits.

 Compound exercises are workouts that train multiple muscle groups at the same time.

-Take as example squats.
-Squats work quadriceps, glutes, calves, abdominals, and hamstrings.
+Take for example squats.
+Squats work the quadriceps, glutes, calves, abdominals, and hamstrings.

 On the contrary, isolation exercises focus on a certain muscle group at a time.

 They are often used in rehabilitation programs after injuries when a certain part of the body needs special treatment.

 Let’s look deeper into the benefits of making compound exercises part of your workouts.

 1. Stimulate multiple muscle groups in less time